 It may be the first thing you question about travelling to Cuba.
 Is there Internet in Cuba for tourists?
 Is there wifi in Cuba?
-The good news is that there are at least 1095 public places you can get internet and wifi in Cuba in 2021.
+The good news is that there are at least 1100 public places you can get internet and wifi in Cuba in 2022.
 The bad news – it’s still government-run, it’s not free and there are a few hoops that you need to jump through to get online in Cuba.
 This guide will explain all about Internet access in Cuba.
 You can access the internet via terminals in ETECSA Cuba offices or you can more commonly get wifi in Cuba.
 There is no such thing as an internet cafe in Cuba.
 Instead, there’s wifi in parks and other public places.
+Plus new for 2022 is the ability to buy mobile access – a sim card that you can use for up to 30 days inside Cuba.
+And you can buy it before you leave home, collecting it in Cuba.

 In this guide, we’ll answer all the questions you have about internet access in Cuba